Title 902 | Chapter 001 | Regulation 400REG

 (4) List the type and number of individuals, businesses, organizations, or state and local governments affected by this administrative regulation:

 This administrative regulation impacts all entities issued a permit or license by the department.
-This includes hotels, motels, youth camps, food service establishments, food manufacturing facilities, tattoo artist and studio owners, body piecers and studio owners, and swimming pool operators.
+This includes hotels, motels, youth camps, food service establishments, tattoo artists and studio owners, body piecers and studio owners, and swimming pool operators.
 It also impacts all local health departments and state staff who are responsible for inspection and enforcement procedures to determine compliance with the applicable administrative regulation.

 (5) Provide an analysis of how the entities identified in question (4) will be impacted by either the implementation of this administrative regulation, if new, or by the change, if it is an amendment, including: